 The black-footed cat (Felis nigripes) might weigh as much as a lion’s paw, but it is as vicious as the rest of the wild cat family.
 Here are 9 facts about the black-footed cat, also known as the small-spotted cat, that you need to know:

 1. Even though this member of the genus Felis looks more like an adorable moggie, it is believed to be the world’s deadliest cat.
 They achieve the highest kill rate, successfully taking their target in 60% of hunts.
-Other wild cats, such as lions and leopards, rarely succeed more than 20% of the time.
+Other wild cats often spotted on your African safari, such as lions and leopards, rarely succeed more than 20-40% of the time.
+(Read more on Africa’s 10 cat species here).

 4. The black-footed cat is also solitary, with both sexes marking their territories by urinating.

 6. The black-footed cat’s vision is six times better than that of humans, aided by enormous eyes.
-It’s also equipped with excellent night vision and impeccable hearing that can pick up even the tiniest sound.
+It’s also equipped with excellent night vision and impeccable hearing that can pick up even the tiniest sound – which is why they are easily disturbed and tricky to spot when on safari.

 7. Despite its name, only the pads and underparts of the cat’s feet are black.
 Coat colouration ranges from reddish-fawn (in the southern parts of Africa) to a much paler colour further north.
 The chin and throat are white, with distinct dark bands on the throat, and a black-tipped tail.
 This description helps a lot when differentiating it from an African wildcat.

-9. This great hunter is predominantly nocturnal but occasionally crepuscular – which means it can be seen out of its den just after sunset and before sunrise.
+9. This great hunter is predominantly nocturnal but occasionally crepuscular – which means it can be seen out of its den just after sunset and before sunrise (add this to your sighting list for your next African safari).
 During the day they rest either in burrows dug by other species, in hollow termite mounds or among rock tumbles.
 That’s where it gets its Afrikaans name from – miershooptier – which means anthill tiger.